myriadrf/LimeSDR-XTRX/docs/v1.3/index.rst

 .. figure:: images/LimeSDR-XTRX_v1.3_diagrams_power.png
   :width: 600

   Figure 17.
 LimeSDR XTRX v1.3 board clock power distribution diagram

 3.3 V Power signals generated by switching regulators were renamed from VCC3P3 to VCC3P3_SW and VCC_CLK to VCC_CLK_SW.
-And now can be discontented from main VCC3P3 and VCC_CLK power signals by removing R201 and R202.
+And now can be disconnected from main VCC3P3 and VCC_CLK power signals by removing R201 and R202.
 Also removed VCC1P8_CLK power net and inductor.
 All switching regulators schematic changes are shown in Figure 18.

 .. figure:: images/LimeSDR-XTRX_v1.3_swreg_changes.png
   :width: 600

   Figure 18.
 Switching regulators schematics changes

 Added power rails source selection for VCC3P3 and VCC_CLK.
 By default switching regulator outputs are selected as source (R201, R202 are populated and R198, R199 are remove) as shown in Figure 19.

 .. figure:: images/LimeSDR-XTRX_v1.3_powsel_changes.png
   :width: 600

   Figure 19.
-Power source selection schematcs
+Power source selection schematics

 PCB changes
 -----------